spocksbrain/AugmentTest01/README.md

 The onboarding process will:

-1. Prompt for LLM API keys (OpenAI, Anthropic, OpenRouter, Ollama)
+1. Prompt for LLM API keys (OpenAI, Anthropic, Google, OpenRouter, Ollama)
 2. Prompt for MCP server connection details
 3. Validate connections to ensure everything works
 4. Store the configuration securely for future use